Hemiandrus maia

 Hemiandrus maia, the Otago ground wētā, is a species of ground wētā endemic to New Zealand.
 Being a ground weta, they are often found in burrows in the ground during the daytime (as they are also nocturnal).
 The species is occurs on the South Island and is classified as "not threatened".
 This species of wētā is unusual for an insect in that the female looks after her eggs and nymph.

 Taxonomy

 Hemiandrus maia was first described in 2013, but had been referred to in previous publications by an informal (tag) name (Hemiandrus 'evansae').
 The species name comes from the Greek name Maia, the eldest of the Pleiades (in Greek mythology the seven daughters of Pleione and Atlas), meaning 'mother' or 'good mother'.
 This name is given to this species to reflect the maternal care exhibited.
+Hemiandrus maia is sister to H. mataitai, the ground wētā from Sutton Salt Lake in Otago.

 Habitat and distribution

 Hemiandrus maia are endemic to the South Island of New Zealand.
 Because they are a ground weta, they are often found in burrows in the ground during the day, as they are a nocturnal species.
 During the night however, they are quite active on the ground, but are also found in vegetation.